 In addition to the rating for your building’s current energy performance, part of the EPC report will list the potential rating that the building could achieve (using the same ‘A’ to ‘E’ scale), if the recommendations that are provided within the report were to be made.
 It is not mandatory for anyone to act on the report’s recommendations.
 However, doing so may cut your energy bills and reduce your carbon emissions.

 Who needs an EPC?

-As a tenant moving into a property, or as a buyer looking to purchase, it is the legal requirement of the existing owner to provide you with a full Energy Performance Certificate, free of charge.
-This law came into effect after 1st October 2008.
+As a tenant moving into a property, it is the legal requirement of the existing owner to provide you with a full Energy Performance Certificate, free of charge.

 Agents/Landlords and owners are only required to produce an EPC for a property that is self-contained and the certificate is then valid for 10 years.
-However, an EPC isn’t required when a tenant rents a room and shares facilities.
+However, an EPC isn’t required when a tenant rents a room from a resident landlord and shares facilities.

 A group of friends rent a property and there is a single contract between the agent/landlord and the group as the contract is for the rental of a whole dwelling.
 An EPC is required for the whole dwelling.

 As of October 2020 it will be unlawful to let any residential property that doesn’t meet an E.

 For further information, please visit the Government EPC website here.

 It is not uncommon for tenants not to receive a copy of inventory from their landlords when first moving into their new house.

 An inventory can be extremely useful evidence of the condition of the property when you first move in.
 It provides a full inspection of the property’s contents and their condition.